tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@ashishjagrawal/index.md

 ### help I need?

-It would be great if someone make vaccine for this Corona Virus shit.
+It would be good if someone tells me how to make and deploy complex web applications smoothly.

 ### how to contact me?